Dowling Catholic High School: Debate

 Dowling is the home of the Dowling Catholic Paradigm, one of the largest debate tournaments held by a school.
 In 2015, Dowling Catholic won 2 state titles for Congressional Debate, 1 for Public Forum debate, and 1 for Lincoln Douglas Debate.

 Football

 Home games are played at the 9,500 seat Valley Stadium in West Des Moines, Williams Stadium, or at Drake Stadium in Des Moines.
-In 2019, they became the first school in Iowa history to win seven straight championships.
+In 2019, they became the first school in Iowa history to win seven straight Class 4A state championships.

 Dowling made the playoffs 17 years in a row beginning in 1985 and ending in 2002 when Dowling missed the playoffs.
 The school won 36 consecutive games in the 1967 through 1971 graduating class seasons.
 Dowling won 64 consecutive Metro conference games, a streak lasting from 1968 to 1977.
 In addition to the 64 metro games Dowling also won 57 consecutive conference games lasting from 1993 to 2002.
 WDM, Valley is Dowling's primary rival since 1968 when the schools joined the Des Moines Metro Conference.

-Marching band

-At the Eden Prairie: Prairie Colors tournament on October 11, 2008 in Eden Prairie, Minnesota, Dowling received a first place overall, best drumline, and best winds in the class 2-A competition.